Lossless Compression Part I: Working with Bits in a Byte Oriented World

 max@MaxGorenLaptop:~/$

 That's where I am going to leave off for today.
-In the next post we will really put our BitStream class to use encoding huffman coding tries.
+In the next post we will really put our BitStream class to use with some compression algorithms.
 Until then, Happy Hacking!

 Leave A Comment